Gora5567/ReZeroArc6/README.md

 * `N` or `n` — stop the program
 * Any other character — stop the program

+---

 ### 2. Download the chapters

-After starting, the program automatically downloads the 90 Arc 6 chapters.
+After starting, the program automatically downloads all 90 Arc 6 chapters.

 The downloaded HTML files are saved to: